epadam/Machine-Learning-Tutorial-Demo-Resources/README.md

 Transfer Learning

-ImageNet, cifar-100 with ResNet, DenseNet
+ImageNet, cifar-100 with ResNet, DenseNet, EfficientNet

 [Morphnet](Morphnet.ipynb)

 [YOLO](YOLO.ipynb)

+GAN

 [reinforcement learning](reinforcement_learning.ipynb)

-Tensorflow in production
+Tensorflow in production (MLflow)

+NLP:

+SyntaxNet

+Bert

+XLNet

 You can use the [editor on GitHub](https://github.com/epadam/machine-learning-with-jupyter-notebook-100-days/edit/master/README.md) to maintain and preview the content for your website in Markdown files.